tusharsadhwani/blog/src/pages/posts/what-the-f-strings-391c.md

 layout: "../../layouts/BlogPost.astro"
 ---

 So a couple months ago, I wrote a [comprehensive blog on mypy](https://dev.to/tusharsadhwani/the-comprehensive-guide-to-mypy-561m).
 Today I'm planning to do the same with f-strings, putting everything I know about them into a single source of knowledge.
-It's an awesome Python feature, and I hope you'll get to learn something new about it :sparkles:
+It's an awesome Python feature, and I hope you'll get to learn something new about it ✨

 ## Index